Center for Diabetes and Cardiometabolic Health – CDCH

 Cirrhosis of the Liver Care in Daly City, San Francisco

 The Center for Diabetes and Cardiometabolic Health offers comprehensive evaluation and long-term management for patients with Cirrhosis of the Liver in Daly City and San Francisco.
-Our team identifies the cause of your liver damage, monitors disease progression, assesses complications, and supports ongoing liver health management.
+Our team identifies the underlying cause of your liver disease, monitors its progression, assesses potential complications, and provides ongoing support to help manage your liver health.

 What Happens in Liver Cirrhosis?

-Liver cirrhosis develops when long-term liver damage causes healthy liver tissue to be replaced with scar tissue.
+Liver cirrhosis develops when long-term liver damage causes healthy liver tissue to be gradually replaced by scar tissue.

 As scarring increases, the liver becomes less able to perform important functions such as filtering toxins, processing nutrients, and supporting digestion.

-Most patients develop cirrhosis gradually over several years.
+In most patients, cirrhosis develops gradually over several years.

 Common causes may include: